 Asset Retirement and Environmental Obligations.
 In accordance with the provisions of ASC 410, Asset Retirement and Environmental Obligations, the Company accounts for asset retirement and environmental obligations by recording the estimated discounted value of future cost obligations.
 As of September 30, 2009 and 2008, no asset retirement or environmental obligation liabilities existed.
 An asset retirement obligation is recorded when there is a legal obligation associated with the retirement of a tangible long-lived asset and the fair value of the liability can reasonably be estimated.
 Upon initial recognition of an asset retirement obligation, the Company increases the carrying amount of the long-lived asset by the same amount as the liability.
 Over time, the liabilities are accreted for the change in their present value through charges to operations costs.
 The initial capitalized costs are depleted over the useful lives of the related assets through charges to depreciation, depletion, and amortization.
-If the fair value of the estimated asset retirement obligation changes, an adjustment is recorded to both the asset retirement obligation and the asset retirement cost.
-Revisions in estimated liabilities can result from revisions of estimated inflation rates, escalating retirement costs, and changes in the estimated timing of settling asset retirement obligations.
+If the fair value of the estimated liabilities can result from revisions of estimated inflation rates, escalating retirement costs, and changes in the estimated timing of settling asset retirement obligations.
 The Company also has known conditional asset retirement conditions, such as certain asset decommissioning and removal from rented facilities to be performed in the future, that are not reasonably estimable due to insufficient information about the timing and method of settlement of the obligation.
 Accordingly, these obligations have not been recorded in the Company's consolidated financial statements.
-In addition, there may be environmental obligations that we have not vet discovered and therefore, these obligations also have not been included in the Company's consolidated financial statements.
+In addition, there may be environmental obligations that we have not yet discovered and therefore, these obligations also have not been included in the Company's consolidated financial statements.